 For the purposes of this document, monitoring is categorized as “case-specific monitoring”, or “general monitoring”.

-Case-specific monitoring may be conducted to address uncertainty in the level of risk for effects anticipated in the risk assessment.
+Case-specific monitoring may be conducted to address uncertainty in the level of risk for effects anticipated in the risk assessment, for example, to monitor the persistence of transgenes under consideration due to gene flow between LMOs and their relatives.
 The purpose of case-specific monitoring may vary, depending on the type, duration (e.g., short- or long-term) and scale (e.g., small- and large-scale) of the release, as well as on uncertainties regarding the level of risk or its management:

 • Monitoring during experimental, short-term and/or small-scale environmental releases